threefoldfoundation/info_sdk/src/evdc/evdc_website.md

-<<<<<<< HEAD
 # Host a Website on TF Grid via eVDC

 By using eVDC you can now deploy and host your own website on top of the ThreeFold Grid.

 ## Requirements

-- A github account.
+- A __github account__.
-- A public github repository complete with folders containing your website codes and files.
-[Click here](https://github.com/threefoldfoundation/website_example) to see an example of a website repo that you can fork (copy to your own github).
+- A __public github repository__ complete with folders containing your website codes and files. [__Click here__](https://github.com/threefoldfoundation/website_example) to see an example of a website repo that you can fork (copy to your own github).
-- Optional for custom domain: an active domain that assigns to a particular IP that will be given to you during deployment.
-Depending where you purchased y0our domain, each domain registery has its own procedure on how to assign an IP.
-Click [here](https://www.hostmysite.com/support/cpanel/dns/domain_point/) to read a general tutorial on how to assign an IP to your domain.
+- __Optional for custom domain__: an active domain that assigns to a particular IP that will be given to you during deployment.
+Depending where you purchased your domain, each domain registery has its own procedure on how to assign an IP.
+Click [__here__](https://www.hostmysite.com/support/cpanel/dns/domain_point/) to read a general tutorial on how to assign an IP to your domain.
-- An active eVDC with sufficient capacity.
+- An __active eVDC__ with sufficient capacity.

 ## Get Started